 A crucial part of a legal education involves preparing students for all aspects of their professional commitments as lawyers.
-Accordingly, all students are encouraged to take part in the legal profession's commitment to public service.
-The School of Law provides a multitude of opportunities to perform pro bono legal services for low-income and disadvantaged members of the Lubbock community and surrounding areas.
-Many of the law school's public service programs are sponsored in conjunction with one or more local agencies equally dedicated to assisting disenfranchised individuals.
-Students participating in the public service programs embrace the concept of the role of the lawyer as a community servant.
+Accordingly, all students are encouraged to take part in the legal profession's commitment to pro bono service.
+The School of Law provides myriad opportunities throughout the year to perform pro bono legal services for low-income and disadvantaged people in Lubbock and throughout the state.
+Many opportunities offered through the Tech Law Pro Bono Honor Roll are sponsored in conjunction with one or more agencies equally dedicated to assisting disenfranchised individuals.
+Students participating in the Pro Bono Honor Roll embrace the role of the lawyer as a public servant and are recognized for their services by the School of Law and the State Bar of Texas after performing a certain number of qualifying pro bono hours.